blbadger/blbadger.github.io/language-discreteness.md

 a_g = \mathtt{The \; sky \; is \; blue.}
 $$

 which means that we have found a way to get accurate input representations from a trained transfomer block!
 Apparently the we simply have to use an extremely large model.
-Thus we would expect to observe accurate input representations from even larger models, and indeed for the 30 billion parameter version of Llama, for the first transformer block after a mere $N=500$ we have top-5 representations of
+Thus we would expect to observe accurate input representations from even larger models, and we test this using the 30 billion parameter version of Llama (which is about the largest model that will fit in the memory of a 40GB a100 using 8-bit quantization).
+For the first transformer block of this trained model after a mere $N=500$ we have top-5 representations of

 ```python
 The sky is blue<s>